rburgosnavas/SKWEEKParser/README.md

 it into a list of "symbols".
 This list is then processed to be converted to "postfix" list of these symbols, and finally, the "postfix" list is read and calculated into the final result.

-Although the project includes classes that represent "symbols" (inside the `com.rburgos.skweekparser.symbols` package), these classes are not yet implemented within `Parser` but ideally they will.